About Donkey Kong

-Released in the arcades in 1981, Donkey Kong was not only Nintendo's first real smash hit for the company, but marked the introduction for two of their most popular mascots: Mario (originally "Jumpman") and Donkey Kong.
+Donkey Kong was released in the arcades in 1981.
+The game was not only Nintendo's first real smash hit for the company, but marked the introduction for two of their most popular mascots.
+Namely, Mario (originally "Jumpman") and Donkey Kong.

 Along the way, Mario must dodge a constant stream of barrels, "living" fireballs, and spring-weights.
 Although not as powerful as in other future games, Mario can find a hammer which allows him to destroy the barrels and fireballs for a limited amount of time.
 Additionally, Mario can also find Pauline's hat, purse and umbrella for additional bonus points.

 N H E Select Start Level

 ↑ ↓ → ← Move